Sharang-747/Dataset-Visualization/STEPS.md

 - Experiment with different types of graphs like bar charts, pie charts, line graphs, etc.

 ### **Project Completion Time**
-- Approximately 1 hour, depending on the complexity of the visualizations.
+- Approximately 1 hour, depending on the complexity of the visualizations and how big the dataset is.